timigod/api_doc/source/protocol/car_parking.html.md

       <code class="field">start_at</code>
       <div class="type">optional</div>
     </td>
     <td>The time at which the requester would like to arrive at the parking space (if undefined, the arrival time will be ASAP).
-Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="blank">ISO 8601</a> including date, time, and time offset from UTC</td>
+Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time">Epoch/Unix Time</a></td>
   </tr>
     <tr>
     <td>
       <code class="field">end_at</code>
       <div class="type">optional</div>
     </td>
     <td>The time at which the requester plans to leave the parking space.
 This parameter is optional but highly recommended, as it can affect how the service is priced.
-Specified in <a href="https://en.wikipedia.org/wiki/ISO_8601" target="blank">ISO 8601</a> including date, time, and time offset from UTC</td>
+Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>